GitBolt/axiol/DOCS.md

 #### .verifyroleremove
   This removes the verifed role, the role is not needed to define since only one verified role can be setted up.
+  **Note: Verification is prone to most issues due to permissions, usage of this command is heavily recommended if that happens, in case you still face any issues then feel free to join the support server or DM me (Bolt#8905)**

 ## Welcome
 Help command: ```.help welcome```</br>